Synthetic Cannabinoid misrepresented as DMT

 How to identify the drug

 This notification is to advise that the synthetic cannabinoid MDMB-4en-PINACA has been detected in a yellow powder presumed to be N,N-Dimethyltryptamine (DMT).
-This powder was linked to a hospitalisation in the Auckland region.
+This powder was linked to a hospitalisation in the Auckland region in April 2023.

 MDMB-4en-PINACA is a potent synthetic cannabinoid which has been linked to serious harm including deaths in New Zealand.
 DMT is a psychedelic drug that produces effects similar to those of LSD.